Synonym(s): Poncirus trifoliata (L.) Raf.

 Duration and Habit: Perennial shrub

 Trifoliate orange is a deciduous shrub or small tree that grows from 8-30 ft.
 (2.4-9.1 m) in height.
-The leaves are alternate, compound (trifoliate), up to 2 in.
+The leaves are alternate, compound '3-lobed' (trifoliate), up to 2 in.
 (5.1 cm) long and have a winged petiole.
 The twigs are green with stout, 1 in.
 (2.5 cm) long thorns.
 The bark is conspicuously green-striped.
 Spring flowers are white, 5-petaled, 1-2 in.
 (2.5-5.1 cm) in diameter and showy.
-Fruit is a 1.5-2 in.
-(3.8-5.1 cm) diameter, dull yellow, sticky orange (berry).
+The fruit are edible but they are very acidic, sour, and seedy.
+They ripen to a bright yellow and are usually 1-2.5 inches in diameter.

 Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Trifoliate orange.